Frequently Asked Questions

 Call us at (toll free) 1-866-200-2383.
 If you are interested in joining an adult support group or our family program, we’ll first schedule you with an appointment to talk with one of our program social workers.
 You can sign up for many of our programs through our website.

-Our Seattle and Overlake support groups are not drop in so we ask that you call us to make an appointment for an individual Support Group Orientation before joining a group.
-For Seattle groups we have you come in to see us at our 1400 Broadway location; for Overlake support groups we mail you an info packet and follow up with a phone Support Group Orientation.
+Our Seattle and Eastside support groups are not drop in so we ask that you call us to make an appointment for an individual Support Group Orientation before joining a group.
+For Seattle groups we have you come in to see us at our 1400 Broadway location; for Eastside support groups we ask you to complete our Information Form and follow up with a phone Support Group Orientation.
 Our groups at Virginia Mason Federal Way are drop in groups and no registration is required.

 We are located in the Capitol Hill neighborhood of Seattle, near many of the major Seattle hospitals and medical centers.
 Our address is 1400 Broadway, Seattle, WA 98122.
 Parking is available through street parking and several nearby public parking lots, all with differing fees.
 Cancer Pathways has one disabled parking spot available nearest to the ramp by our back door.
 There are also two spaces in the Diamond Lot next door, closest to our front porch, but you must pay the applicable parking lot fees.
 There are also two disabled spaces in the Diamond Lot.

-No, we also have support groups at the Cancer Center at Overlake in Bellevue and Virginia Mason Medical Center in Seattle and Federal Way.
+No, we also have support groups on the Eastside and Virginia Mason Federal Way.

 Yes, we have a Family Cancer Support Program that includes support groups for parents and kids, family activities, summer day-camps for kids touched by cancer, writing contests for middle and high school students, and a cancer education program for teens that takes place in high schools throughout the Puget Sound Region.